 Solomon’s Knot – also known as the Love Knot or Lover’s Knot – is a deceptively simple crochet stitch.
 This openwork stitch is worked using just chains and single crochets, to create a lace mesh of intertwined diamonds.
 Solomon’s Knot definitely looks a lot more complex than it actually is!

-With it’s beautiful lace textured, Solomon’s Knot is commonly used for shawls, lightweight scarves and summer bags.
+With it’s beautiful lace textured, Solomon’s Knot is commonly used for shawls, lightweight scarves and summer bags (such as this reusable crochet market bag!).

 This tutorial will take you through how to make a Solomon’s Knot step-by-step.
 And for those that prefer videos, there is one of those too 🙂